AyushJhin07/Automation/docs/operations/queue.md

 ## Environment variables

-Set the following variables to configure the Redis connection that BullMQ should use:
+Set the following variables to configure the Redis connection that BullMQ should use.
+The defaults mirror `server/env.ts` so local development falls back to `127.0.0.1:6379/0`, but production deployments **must** provide explicit values either through your managed secret store (see `docs/operations/secret-management.md`) or the deployment environment:

 | Variable | Description | Default |
 | --- | --- | --- |